-If We Cannot Complete Our Product Development Activities Successfully, Our Ability To Operate Or Finance Operations Will Be Severely Limited.
+If We Cannot Complete Our Product Development Activities Successfully, Our Ability to Operate or Finance Operations Will Be Severely Limited.

-Commercialization in the United States of our lead product candidate, the AastromReplicell Cell Production System, will require additional research and development by Aastrom as well as substantial clinical trials.
-While we have commenced initial marketing on a limited basis of the Aastrom Replicell System in Europe, we believe that the United States will be the principal market for our products.
-Aastrom may not be able to successfully complete development of the AastromReplicell System or its other product candidates, or successfully market its technologies or product candidates.
+Commercialization in the United States of our lead product candidate, the AastromReplicell(TM) Cell Production System ("System"), will require additional research and development by Aastrom as well as substantial clinical trials.
+While we have commenced initial marketing on a limited basis of the Aastrom Replicell(TM) System in Europe, we believe that the United States will be the principal market for our products.
+Aastrom may not be able to successfully complete development of the AastromReplicell(TM) System or its other product candidates, or successfully market its technologies or product candidates.
 Aastrom or its potential collaborators may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of Aastrom's technologies and product candidates.
 Aastrom's research and development programs may not be successful, and its cell culture technologies and product candidates may not facilitate the ex vivo production of cells with the expected biological activities in humans.
 Our technologies and product candidates may not prove to be safe and efficacious in clinical trials, and we may not obtain the intended regulatory approvals for our technologies or product candidates and the cells produced in such products.
 If any of these events happen, we may not have adequate resources to continue operations for the period required to resolve the issue delaying commercialization and we may not be able to raise capital to finance our continued operation during the period required for resolution of that issue.

-We Must Successfully Complete Our Clinical Trials To Be Able To Market Our Products.
+We Must Successfully Complete Our Clinical Trials to be Able to Market Our Products.

 To be able to market products in the United States, Aastrom must demonstrate, through extensive preclinical studies and clinical trials, the safety and efficacy of its processes and product candidates, together with the cells produced by such processes in such products, for application in the treatment of humans.
-Aastrom is currently conducting a pivotal clinical trial to demonstrate the safety and biological activity of patient-derived cells produced in the AastromReplicell System.
-We intend to commence two other pivotal clinical trials to demonstrate the safety and biological activity of umbilical cord blood cells produced in the AastromReplicell System.
+Aastrom is currently conducting a pivotal clinical trial to demonstrate the safety and biological activity of patient-derived cells produced in the AastromReplicell(TM) System.
+Contingent upon the availability of resources, we intend to commence two other pivotal clinical trials to demonstrate the safety and biological activity of umbilical cord blood cells produced in the AastromReplicell(TM|) System.
 If our clinical trials are not successful, our products may not be marketable.